pmadruga/pedromadruga.com/content/blog/airflow2-simple-dag.md

 ### Run via terminal

 An alternative to the UI, when it comes to unpause and trigger and DAG, is straightforward.
 Knowing the ID of the DAG, then all we need is:
+An alternative to the UI, when it comes to unpause and trigger a DAG, is straightforward.
+Knowing the ID of the DAG, then all we need is:

 ```bash
 airflow dags unpause EXAMPLE_simple && airflow dags trigger EXAMPLE_simple